alexemanuelol/Discord-BOT-Battlemetrics-Ban-Notifier/README.md

 ## Contact

-Message me on discord at LukeG01#7531 with questions or concerns.
+Message me on dis cord at LukeG01 number:7531 with questions or concerns.

 ## Future Plans